College Credit/Scholarships

 Class Ranking Policy

-Ranking is mandatory for all PHA high school students in grades 9-12 except for those with extreme learning disabilities not able to complete high school level course work, and are registered as special education.
+Ranking is mandatory for all PHA high school students in grades 9-12 except for those with extreme learning disabilities who are not able to complete high school level course work, and who are registered as special education.

 The student’s GPA is calculated from submitted grades using the SC Uniform Grading Policy Scale.
 Computations will not be rounded to a higher number.
 Once a GPA has been computed for all students in a given class, all grade point ratios are rank ordered numerically from highest to lowest and each student’s class rank is determined by the position of his/her GPA relative to all other students in a given grade.
 The class size, along with the calculated GPA, is used for each grade level in order to produce the ranking for each student.